 Research and Innovation Centre

-Supervisory Authority.
-We are committed to complying with the terms of the GDPR and to the processing of personal data in a fair, lawful and transparent manner.
-If, however, you believe that we have not complied with our obligations under the GDPR, you have the right to lodge a complaint with the Data Protection Commission in Ireland.
+We are committed to complying with the terms of GDPR and other data protection legislation across the world and to the processing of personal data in a fair, lawful and transparent manner.
+If, however, you believe that we have not complied with our obligations under GDPR, you have the right to lodge a complaint with the Data Protection Commission in Ireland.